huseyinyilmaz/placebo/doc/index.rst

             'rated': resp['Rated'],
             'title': resp['Title']}

-To test this client, we could write following test case:
+Let's think about how we could test this function.
+A classic way to test this code is
+following:

 .. code-block:: python